Waris Shah! I implore you today

 write, again, a new page.

-Waris Shah, a Sufi saint who lived in the Punjab in the eighteenth century wrote ‘Hir’ .
-It is popularly believed that it was in memory of his unrequited love for Bhag bhari.
-‘Hir’ is a true-to-life retelling of the 200-year-old tale Heer-Ranjha, replete with the elements of daily life and living in eighteenth-century Punjab.
+Waris Shah lived in the Punjab in the eighteenth century, and as popularly believed, wrote his immortal work, Hir, in memory of his unrequited love for Bhag bhari.
+Hir is a true-to-life retelling of the 200-year-old tale of Heer-Ranjha, replete with the elements of daily life and living in eighteenth-century Punjab.
 Pritam, writing this elegy in the mid-twentieth century, reuses elements as she sees their continuing relevance in rural parts of Punjab.

 This makes reference to the tale of the ferryman Luddan.
 In one version (though not in Hir Waris Shah), Luddan displeased the local chieftain one time, and was saved from the latter’s wrath by Heer.
 In return, Heer had the privilege of having a permanent seat on his ferryboat on the Chenab (a fancy couch, as befit a daughter of the Sial clan).
 Waris Shah describes Heer as ‘lovely as the moon, cheeks bright as roses, lips red like a ruby, her chin like an apple from the north, teeth like pearls and beautiful like the seeds of a pomegranate… To look at her was the vision of the Night of Nights…’ [Hir Waris Shah, translation into English by Charles Frederick Usborne].